-Sydnee was born in Edson and raised just outside of town on a farm.
+Sydnee was born in Edson and raised just outside of Edson on a farm.
 In her off time, Sydnee enjoys fishing, baseball, snowboarding ... anything active or outdoors!
-Sydnee also loves learning and has taken many courses online, currently working towards becoming a Certified Funeral Celebrant.
+Sydnee is a Certified Celebrant and is able to officiate Funeral Services and other Rites of Passage.

 The history of funeral service in Edson and area dates back to 1913 when a flu epidemic swept the area.
 The local hospital hired a townsperson to bury the victims of the epidemic.